-We sure think so – and a recent study from University of Arizona recently found that Kona Deep hydrates you twice as fast as bottle spring water and sports drink.
+We sure think so – and a recent study from the University of Arizona recently found that Kona Deep hydrates you twice as fast as bottled spring water and a leading sports drink.
 Read the full study here.

 The wave in our logo is an enso–an ancient, sacred symbol of Zen Buddhism.
 It has many meanings including strength, grace and completeness.
 An enso is created in one sweeping motion, using the traditional brushes, inks and papers of Japanese calligraphy.
 Our enso was hand drawn using these tools and reflects our belief that natural hydration is essential to keeping our bodies healthy and whole.

 Kona Deep has a natural pH of 6.7.
 We don’t artificially change the pH of our water.